earthly/earthly/README.md

 ### How is Earthly different from Dockerfiles?

 [Dockerfiles](https://docs.docker.com/engine/reference/builder/) were designed for specifying the make-up of Docker images and that's where Dockerfiles stop.
 Earthly takes some key principles of Dockerfiles (like layer caching), but expands on the use-cases.
-For example, Earthly can output regular artifacts, run unit and integration tests and also create several Docker images at a time - all of which are outside the scope of Dockerfiles.
+For example, Earthly can output regular artifacts, run unit and integration tests, and create several Docker images at a time - all outside the scope of Dockerfiles.

-It is possible to use Dockerfiles in combination with other technologies (eg Makefiles or bash files) in order to solve for such use-cases.
-However, these combinations are difficult to parallelize, difficult to scale across repositories as they lack a robust import system and also they often vary in style from one team to another.
-Earthly does not have these limitations as it was designed as a general purpose build system.
+It is possible to use Dockerfiles in combination with other technologies (e.g., Makefiles or bash files) to solve such use-cases.
+However, these combinations are difficult to parallelize, challenging to scale across repositories as they lack a robust import system and also they often vary in style from one team to another.
+Earthly does not have these limitations as it was designed as a general-purpose build system.

-As an example, Earthly introduces a richer target, artifact and image [referencing system](https://docs.earthly.dev/guides/target-ref), which allows for better reuse in complex builds spanning a single large repository or multiple repositories.
+For example, Earthly introduces a richer target, artifact and image [referencing system](https://docs.earthly.dev/guides/target-ref), allowing for better reuse in complex builds spanning a single large repository or multiple repositories.
 Because Dockerfiles are only meant to describe one image at a time, such features are outside the scope of applicability of Dockerfiles.

 ### How do I tell apart classical Dockerfile commands from Earthly commands?

 Check out the [Earthfile reference doc page](https://docs.earthly.dev/earthfile).
-It has all the commands there and it specifies which commands are the same as Dockerfile commands and which are new.
+It has all the commands there and specifies which commands are the same as Dockerfile commands and which are new.

 ### Can Earthly build Dockerfiles?